"From Alabama to Zion National Park"

 Residence restriction: “Child sex offender” may not reside w/in 500 ft. of school, park, playground, or facility where minors gather. §730 I.L.C.S. §150/8.

-Presence restriction: May not knowingly be present in “any public park.”
-“Public park” defined as any state or local park or “forest reserve”, but doesn’t mention national parks or forests.
-May not loiter w/in 500 ft. of school facilities or be present in school facilities unless a parent present for specific reasons.
+“Child sex offender” may not loiter w/in 500 ft. of school facilities or be present in school facilities unless a parent present for specific reasons.
 720 I.L.C.S.
 5/Art.
 11.

 Duration & updates: